matthewjholmes/inheritance_zine/contributors/matt.md

 headshot_alt: "Matt Holmes"
 ---

-I am a student of Public Health and Comparative & World Literature at San Francisco State University.
+I am a student of Public Health and Comparative & World at San Francisco State University.